 74. We're Honored to Receive this Award

-75. Get to Know [employee] - He’s a Big Part of What We Do
+75. Get to Know [employee] - They're a Big Part of What We Do

 Delight Stage: Keep Customers Happy (Return Business & Advocacy)

 Individuals in the Delight stage are your customers.
 Your relationship doesn’t end after the project is done.
 Keep them coming back to you for more information, retain them as potential repeat customers, and encourage them to become advocates for your brand.

 76. 10 Tips for Maintaining Your New Home